joagonca/gree_hp/README.md

 This is a custom Home Assistant integration for Gree Heat Pump devices that use the proprietary UDP protocol.

+## Note

+This repository is archived, as I no longer have access to a Gree Heat Pump, meaning that I cannot test nor validate any changes.
+If you'd like to give continuity to the repository, feel free to fork :)

 ## Installation

 1. Copy the `gree_hp` folder to your Home Assistant `custom_components` directory: